oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Access tokens are credentials used to access protected resources.
 An access token is a string representing an authorization issued to the client.
-The string is opaque to the client, but depending on the authorization server, may be parseable by the resource server.
+The string is considered opaque to the client, even if it has a structure.
+Depending on the authorization server, the access token string may be parseable by the resource server.

 Access tokens represent specific scopes and durations of access, granted by the resource owner, and enforced by the resource server and authorization server.